Nero103/HCAHPS-Patient-Survey-Analysis/README.md

 ## Data Source

 The data source for this project was real HCAHPS patient survey data from the Centers for Medicare & Medicaid Services (CMS).
-It a national, standardized survey data of hospital patients regarding their experiences during a recent inpatient hospital stay between 2013 and 2022.
+Its a national, standardized survey data of hospital patients regarding their experiences during a recent inpatient hospital stay between 2013 and 2022.

 The dataset included survey response metrics and hospital performance indicators across multiple reporting periods.